 12. Christmas shop online.

-Too tired to get out but need to get some shopping done?
-Y’all.
-Amazon literally has everything.
-From a Starbucks Gift Card to Blanket Scarves that are half the price, you can literally start and finish your holiday shopping in a matter of minutes.
-And if your man is anything like mine, he will love the fact that he doesn’t have to get out and fight the crowds!
+It’s never too early!
+And Amazon makes it easy.
+From a Starbucks Gift Card to Blanket Scarves that are half the price, you can start and finish your holiday shopping in a matter of minutes and then have it done months early.
+If your spouse is anything like mine, he will love the fact that he doesn’t have to get out and fight the crowds!

 13. Have a photo shoot.